Mirzipan/Homm3_BG_Database/docs/heroes/solmyr.md

 | Ⅵ | :activation: Select a [unit](../units/index.md) and another 2 [units](../units/index.md) closest to it.
 Allocate 2/1/1 :damage:. starting with the first selected [unit](../units/index.md). |

+## Appearances As Player Hero

+- The Dragon Slayer - 1.
+Crystal Dragons
+- The Dragon Slayer - 2.
+Rust Dragons
+- The Dragon Slayer - 3.
+Faerie Dragons
+- The Dragon Slayer - 4.
+Azure Dragons

 ## Comes With

 - [Tower Expansion](../content.md)